 Spanish Sentence Structure

-A sentence is a fundamental element of communication that expresses a message, and its structure is the order that the words must follow to express a clear message.
-In Spanish, sentences can take on three main forms: affirmative, negative, or interrogative, with the most common being the affirmative form, which follows a subject + verb + complement structure.
+A sentence is a fundamental element of communication, serving as the vehicle through which we express complete messages.
+In Spanish, mastering sentence structure involves understanding the order words must follow to convey a clear and coherent meaning.
+While sentences can take on three main forms—affirmative, negative, or interrogative—the most common is the affirmative, which typically adheres to a basic subject + verb + complement structure.

-A sentence in Spanish consists of three basic elements: subject, verb, and complement:
+Every complete sentence in Spanish typically consists of three core elements:

-• Verb: It’s the action, movement, or state that the subject performs or experiences.
-Such as “To live”, “To eat” “To feel”, etc
+• Verb: This element represents the action, movement, or state that the subject performs or experiences.
+Examples include “To live” (Vivir), “To eat” (Comer), “To feel” (Sentir), etc.

-• Complement: The part of the sentence that provides additional information about the subject or the action, such as qualities or specifications.
-For instance, in the sentence “I put the coffee on the table“, “on the table” is the complement.
+• Complement: This part of the sentence provides additional information about the subject or the action.
+It often clarifies or specifies details.
+For instance, in the sentence “Puse el café en la mesa” (I put the coffee on the table), “en la mesa” is the complement.

 See also: Spanish Subject Pronouns

-To form an affirmative sentence in Spanish, you need to follow a basic structure that consists of subject + verb+ complement
+To form an affirmative sentence in Spanish, you generally follow the basic order of: Subject + Verb + Complement.

 • Yo adoro la comida italiana. – I love Italian food.